The National State of the Assets Project

 Q: What data is required?

-A: The underpinning methodology for the NSoA Project uses three very simple indicators that answer the question:
+A: The NSoA Project is underpinned by three consistent indicators designed to answer the question:

 1. Condition